 Although she conceded ‘the private conversation’ had only taken place so that it could be shared as widely as possible with the public, she also insisted that during it, she blew the lid off her family’s “complicated internal dynamic”.

-“I believe my mother has influenced me more than anyone else’s mother,” she said, folding her arms defiantly, “and I make no apologies for saying so!”
+“I believe my mother has influenced me more than anyone else’s mother,” the wannabe actress who got her ‘big break’ carrying a torch in a Macnas parade said, folding her arms defiantly.

-Ó Ceallachain also spoke of the difficult medical conditions that have plagued her short career to date.
+Ó Ceallachain also spoke openly of the difficult medical conditions that have plagued her short career to date.

 “As a fiercely independent woman who also suffers from crippling anxiety,” she explained, “I often have trouble deciding when to leave a party?”

 Because If I can just save one other woman from that fate, she added, then ‘the pain that I carry around inside me every single day, will have been worth it all’.

 “But most of all,” she stressed, “I just want to thank my mother for unleashing and enabling and empowering and awaking and arming and incentivising me?”